ShutUpAndWrite/community-docs/docs/irc.md

 `/msg NickServ GHOST <nick> <password>`|If another instance of your registered nickname is hanging around, you can use this command to knock it off the server and reclaim your nick. `nick` is the nickname you want to kill, and `password` is the password associated with that nickname (your registration password).

 ## JotBot controls
 You'll find JotBot in the IRC as well as the subreddit.
-Here, he announces activity on the subreddit, has a variety of (mostly) useful functions for reference purposes, and runs word sprints.
+Here, he announces activity on the subreddit, has a variety of (mostly) useful functions for reference purposes, and runs [word sprints](#sprint-commands).

-If you want to give JotBot a parameter that has spaces in it, either include the parameter "in quotes" or use an_underscore.
-So for example, `!define some example` would result in JotBot trying to define `some` and not `some example`; `!define "some example"` or `!define some_example` , on the other hand, would work as expected.
+If you want to give JotBot a parameter that has spaces in it, include the parameter "in quotes".
+So for example, `!define some example` would result in JotBot trying to define `some` and not `some example`; `!define "some example"`, on the other hand, would work as expected.

 ### Reference commands
+You can use JotBot as a quick reference if you like.
+His word lookups are powered by Wordnik's free API and isn't the most accurate thing in the world, but he's good for a fast mid-drafting response.

-Use these as much as you want, but not in a sophomoric fashion (i.e. purposefully trying to get the bot to say naughty things).
-As is true of most JotBot commands, they work if you private message JotBot as well (e.g. `/msg JotBot !trope`).
+Avoid using these commands in a sophomoric fashion (i.e. purposefully trying to get the bot to say or define naughty things).

 |Command [parameter]|What it does|
 |-------|------------|